 In our earlier discussion we learned how an op amp can be used for enhancing the LDR light detection precision.
 The same can be applied in the above design to create a super precision pulse tone light detector circuit

-A simple LDR light beam interruption burglar alarm circuit can be seen below.
+A simple LDR light beam interruption burglar alarm circuit can be seen in the 9th circuit diagram below.

 Normally, the photocell or the LDR receives the required amount of light through the installed light beam source.
 This can be from a laser beam source also.